 While the Internet is far from achieving the panacea of 100% uptime, there are best practices that application developers should keep in mind that will greatly reduce the likelihood of a business-impacting outage.

-In this research note, you'll learn:
+Download this research note to learn:

 Best practices for architecting a highly available application

 What components should be in the cloud, a hybrid setup, or remain on-premise

 Prepare for failures in the server, zone, and overall cloud